Carolina Port

-Carolina Port was a football stadium in Dundee, Scotland.
-The sport's first major venue in the city, it was an early home of Dundee F.C. and staged Dundee's first international match in 1896.
+Carolina Port was a multi-sport stadium in Dundee, Scotland.
+It staged Scottish national championships in cycling and athletics, and as a football stadium it was an early home of Dundee F.C. and staged Dundee's first international match in 1896.
+It was the first sports stadium in Scotland to be wholly built and operated by a publicly owned company.